skulpt/skulpt/simpledata.rst

    rate of 8% (0.08).
 Then have the program prompt the user for the number of years, `t`, that the money will be compounded for.
 Calculate and print the final amount after `t` years.

+   .. actex:: ex_2_7

+#.
+Write a program that will compute the area of a circle.
+Prompt the user to enter the radius and print a nice message
+   back to the user with the answer.

+   .. actex:: ex_2_8

+#.
+Write a program that will compute the area of a rectangle.
+Prompt the user to enter the width and height of the rectangle.
+   Print a nice message with the answer.

+   .. actex:: ex_2_9

+#.
+Write a program that will compute MPG for a car.
+Prompt the user to enter the number of miles driven and the number of
+   gallons used.
+Print a nice message with the answer.

+   .. actex:: ex_2_10

+#.
+Write a program that will convert degrees celsius to degrees fahrenheit.

+   .. actex:: ex_2_11

+#.
+Write a program that will convert degrees fahrenheit to degrees celsius.

+   .. actex:: ex_2_12